-The second document is created by Copenhagen Photo Festival and is focused on the press during and after the festival and the international press which you can find HERE.
+The second document is created by Copenhagen Photo Festival and is focused on the press during and after the festival in both the danish and international press which you can find HERE.

 Deadline for press accreditation in 2020 is May 31.
 Application received after this date cannot be met.
 Please send your application to: firstname.lastname@example.org.